GuillaumeMunsch/CECS-326-swim-mill/README.md

 ![](screenshots/ncurses.png?raw=true)

-You can customize the map size and the different process cycle time in the `common/utils.h` file !
+You can customize the map size and the different process cycle times in the `common/utils.h` file !

 Made with ♥ by Guillaume Munsch